Long Term Conditions

 Who are we?

 The Primary Care Wellbeing Service is a free NHS Service providing a range of recommended support for people.
-Our new service for people with diabetes and respiratory conditions focuses on helping people claim back their quality of life, as well as their physical health.
+Our new service for people with diabetes, respiratory or muscular-skeletal conditions focuses on helping people claim back their quality of life, as well as their physical health.

 How can we help?

 Whether you have been diagnosed recently, or having been living with your long-term condition for a while, it can have a huge effect on day to day life.
 People with long-term conditions sometimes struggle with:

 - Difficulty remembering to take medication, or injections

 - Not wanting people to know about their condition

 - Difficulty sleeping

 - Panic about their condition, such as having a hypo, or not being able to breathe properly